Marco4413/FSDiscordRPC/README.md

 ## About

-FSDiscordRPC is a cool program that allows to update Discord's Rich Presence using a file.
+FSDiscordRPC is a cool program that **allows to update Discord's Rich Presence using a file**.
-This file can be updated real-time by the user or other applications to change the user's activity on Discord.
+This file **can be updated real-time** by the **user or other applications** to change the user's activity on Discord.

 I'd like to point out that this is my first C# Console App so even if it's a simple concept I may screw up some stuff here and there.